uchicago-cs/chiventure/docs/checkpointing.md

         item_hash_t inventory;
     } player_t;

 To serialize a player using protobuf, we create a Player struct in a .proto file.
 Note that protobuf only supports integers, strings, characters, and arrays.
-The Player struct as found in game.proto is as below:
+The Player struct in game.proto is as below:

     message Player {
         required string player_id = 1;